affinio/affinio/README.md

 # Affino

 Affino is the interaction layer for product teams who obsess over control, intent, and polish.
 We build headless UI primitives that keep accessibility and performance predictable even inside the most demanding enterprise interfaces.
+The first release ships menu adapters for **Vue 3** and **React 18**, both powered by the same framework-agnostic core.

 > Think “precision cockpit” rather than “themeable widget.”